- What is your charitable registration number?

 - Establishing key safeguards for the protection of threatened species – from provincial species at risk legislation in BC to a national ban on bee-killing neonicotinoids.

 Until 2023, the Strategic Plan of the Wilderness Committee guides our direction.
 Within our five key areas of work, we have accomplishments we want to achieve and priorities we want to focus on.
-A copy of our most recent Strategic Plan will be available on this website in the fall of 2018
+Click here to see our most recent Strategic Plan.

 The Wilderness Committee is grateful to have many thousands of donors across Canada.
 Without them, we simply couldn’t do all that we can.
 Donors give at the door, to our canvassers in communities across the country as well as in the mail and online.

 - Online donations are immediate.